 More than food

-This restaurant does more than introduce customers to the food of the focus country but envelopes them in the country’s culture, and politics introducing customers to the diverse perspectives from real members of the focus community thus serving to reveal a nuanced scale of thought, understanding, an belief within each country.
+This restaurant does more than introduce customers to the food of the focus country.
+Still, it envelopes them in the country’s culture and politics.
+It introduces customers to the diverse perspectives from real members of the focus community, thus revealing a nuanced scale of thought, understanding, and belief within each country.
 This dynamic restaurant serves to bring about inquisitorial reactions, conversation, and debate with customers.

 Why this project is so successful

 Conflict Kitchen uses the social dynamic embedded in eating and the social and economic relations surrounding food, engaging the public in conversations about countries, cultures, and people that they likely know very little about external to the often biased and polarizing rhetoric of governmental politics and the also often predisposed subjective media headlines that offer only a narrow take on such issues.
 Furthermore, this restaurant creates a continuously changing space for ethnic diversity.